crazzel/GTA-V-MP-XML-Map-Loader/README.md

 DON'T REMOVE OBJECTS.INI FILE FROM MAPS FOLDER!

+# Download:
+The latest plugin for Windows can be found on the <a href="https://github.com/crazzel/GTA-V-MP-XML-Map-Loader/releases">Releases Page</a>.

 !
 TestMaps !
 Objects and cars from testmaps are placed on beach in LS.